20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

 S’well Stainless Steel Water Bottle ($29.48, originally $35; amazon.com)

-S’well’s ultra-popular bottles aren’t just a stylish way to stay hydrated: they also feature triple-layered insulation to keep drinks hot or cold for hours on end.
+S’well’s ultra-popular bottles aren’t just a stylish way to stay hydrated; they also feature triple-layered insulation to keep drinks hot or cold for hours on end.

 DIY Gift Kits Deluxe Hot Sauce Kit ($49.95; amazon.com)